Skip to Content

 Kernel-fast VPN tunnels with QuickBox CLI + dashboard control

 WireGuard® on QuickBox Pro provides a lightweight VPN tunnel for routing server or application traffic through trusted endpoints.
 The QuickBox integration covers CLI automation, dashboard uploads, automatic MTU tuning, NAT rules, and stored keys for visual status.
-It includes app-scoped routing for isolating specific application traffic (Emby, Jellyfin, Plex) through WireGuard tunnels using Linux network namespaces.
+It includes app-scoped routing for isolating specific application traffic (Dispatcharr, Emby, Jellyfin, Plex, and qBittorrent) through WireGuard tunnels using Linux network namespaces.
+It also includes a server gateway that lets your box act as a multi-user WireGuard server — administrators enroll individual users, who connect their own devices into the box and (optionally) route all of their traffic through it.
 Plan firewall and routing rules accordingly for any additional traffic policies.

 Kernel-speed tunnels